jeremyjh/distributed-process-zookeeper/README.md

 *  Service data is cached locally (cache is cleared with Zookeeper watches) - multiple queries for the same service name are served from cache, unless processes advertising that service have been added or removed (cache is swept when Zookeeper watches fire.)
 *  Globally unique processes can be established via leader election.

 The trade-off is effort to manage the Zookeeper cluster.
-One server is fine for development or casual deployments but for production you really need a cluster of five servers or else you've mostly increased the probability of failure.
+One server is fine for development or casual deployments but for production you really need a cluster of three servers.

 ## Global Processes via Leader Election